dirigeants/klasa-pieces/README.md

 - Any reason **WE** feel is valid.

 > WE RESERVE THE RIGHT TO REFUSE ANY CONTENTS FOR ANY REASON WHETHER YOU ACCEPT THEM OR NOT.

-This repository contains the various *Pieces* submitted by users and collaborators.